Wealth of Donald Trump: Foundation

+First presidency

+"I became President because of the brand...I think it's the hottest brand in the world," Trump testified in April 2023 in the New York civil investigation.
+He suggested that the "brand value" of the U.S. presidency had been worth to him "maybe $10 billion or something."

 During his presidency, Trump reported over $1.6 billion of outside revenue and income from his companies, including the Trump Organization.
-"While Trump publicly took credit for donating his taxpayer-funded salary," Citizens for Responsibility and Ethics in Washington noted, the presidential salary he donated was not even one-thousandth of what he was earning as a businessman.
+"While Trump publicly took credit for donating his taxpayer-funded salary," Citizens for Responsibility and Ethics in Washington noted that the presidential salary he donated was not even one-thousandth of what he was earning as a businessman.

+Nonetheless, the Forbes estimate of his wealth decreased from $3.7 billion just before he took office to $2.5 billion when he left it.

+Five months into his presidency, the Trump Organization paid off a loan to L/P Daewoo, a company with ties to North Korea.
+During the campaign, the debt of nearly $20 million had not been mentioned in the Trump campaign's financial disclosure filings.

 Political donations from small and large donors alike ended up funding Trump's personal businesses.
 During his presidency, his businesses received $8.5 million from political fundraising under his control, including the Trump campaign, and $2 million from other Republican fundraising sources.

-Though the Trump Organization claimed it would let federal employees who traveled with President Trump stay his properties “for free” or “at cost”, it charged the Secret Service up to $1,185 per night, generating over $1.4 million in Secret Service lodging expenses over four years.
+Though the Trump Organization claimed it would let federal employees who traveled with President Trump stay at his properties “for free” or “at cost”, it charged the Secret Service up to $1,185 per night, generating over $1.4 million in Secret Service lodging expenses over four years.
 This bill is charged to taxpayers and paid to the Trump Organization.

-During the first two years of his term, the governments of China, Turkey, Malaysia, Saudi Arabia, Qatar and the United Arab Emirates spent a combined total of over $700,000 at the Trump International Hotel in Washington, D.C.
+During the first two years of his term, the governments of China, Turkey, Malaysia, Saudi Arabia, Qatar, and the United Arab Emirates spent a combined total of over $700,000 at the Trump International Hotel in Washington, D.C.

-For federal income taxes, Trump paid $750 in 2017; a combined $1.1 million in 2018 and 2019 (when his taxable income was nearly $23 million and nearly $3 million respectively); and nothing in 2020 (when he reported a loss of over $16 million).
+For federal income taxes, Trump paid $750 in 2017, a combined $1.1 million in 2018 and 2019 (when his taxable income was nearly $23 million and nearly $3 million respectively), and nothing in 2020 (when he reported a loss of over $16 million).